aidan-gallagher/helloworld-debian-package/README.md

 # Introduction

-This is an example project to demonstrate how to implement a continuous integration pipeline using Docker and GNU Make.
+This is an example project to demonstrate how to create a Debian package.
-The benefits of this design are covered in my [Continuous Integration Pipeline article](https://aidan-gallagher.github.io/blog/continuous-integration-pipeline/).

 # Contents Description